Betta fish and goldfish are both very popular in the fishkeeping hobby and many people wonder if they can be kept in the same tank together.

 Yes, goldfish can eat small amounts of betta food, but because betta fish are carnivores and goldfish are omnivores a betta fish diet would be too protein rich for a goldfish.

 Yes, bettas can eat some goldfish food, but a goldfish diet doesn’t contain enough protein for a carnivorous betta fish to survive and be healthy.

 Final Thoughts On Can Betta Fish and Goldfish Live Together…?

-I think it’s obvious by now that goldfish and betta fish are not suitable tankmates, due to them needing very different tank setups, diets, etc.
+I think it’s obvious by now that you can’t put a goldfish and betta together in the same tank, due to them needing very different tank setups, diets, etc.